Translate WordPress plugins and themes directly in your browser

 msgfmt program in the Settings tab.

-At the user end, yes you can access the interface on Windows using Internet Explorer.
-But Loco Translate does not support Windows versions of PHP, so if your server running WordPress has a Windows operating system the back end won’t work.
+Loco Translate does not support Windows versions of PHP, so if your server running WordPress has a Windows operating system the back end may not work properly.

 Requires: 3.5 or higher